- Latin America

 A Balancing Act: Teaching English Abroad

-By: Colleen Contestabile
+Written by: Colleen Contestabile

 Teaching abroad was always a dream of mine, now, it is my daily reality, and every bit as romantically exciting I imagined it would be.